 Discover resources curated by SSC experts

-We review our resources on a by-term basis to make sure you have access to the most accurate and relevant information and support possible.
-All our resources have been designed to meet accessibility standards.
+We review our resources each term to make sure you have access to the most accurate and relevant information and support possible.
+All our resources are designed to meet accessibility standards.

 Learning Skills Inventory

 Your skills are essential to your personal, professional and academic growth throughout university and beyond.
 Use this tool to find out if you’re on track to succeed at university based on your skills and habits.
 The Learning Skills Inventory is based on key academic skills assessments used at post-secondary institutions across the country.
 The SSC academic skills team refers to these skills in their one-on-one coaching with students and skills development programming.

 A career isn’t something you find — it’s something you develop and manage over time.
 The Career Planning Notebook can help you work your way through this process.
 Based on our career development model, this notebook will guide you to…

 - Reflect on your interests and identify your personal skills.

 - Connect with people and opportunities.

 In addition to expert advice, student experiences and valuable resources, the Career Planning Notebook contains customizable year-by-year plans so you can track your progress, stay motivated and check things off as you go — because we know how satisfying that can be!